oracle/bots-node-sdk/bin/CLI.md

 ### 2. Add Components: `init component <name> <type> <dest>`

 This command will create a _new_ custom component or event handler within an **existing** component package, and write to the `<dest>` output path.
-If the output path is not specified, the component will be written to the `components` directory or `src\components` directory when using typesript.
+If the output path is not specified, the component will be written to the `components` directory or `src\components` directory when using typescript.
 If this directory doesn't exist it will be created.
 The component `<name>` and `<type>` are required and `<type>` should be set to `[c]ustom` or `[e]ntityEventHandler`.

 For example, to create a new entity event handler component named `resolvePizza`, you can use the following command: